Valkenburg aan de Geul: Cycling

 Valkenburg aan de Geul is famous for its cycling events.
 The city has hosted the UCI Road Cycling World Championship a record five times, in 1938, 1948, 1979 and 1998 and again in 2012.
-Since 2003, the city's Cauberg hill has been the finish of the Amstel Gold Race.
+Since 2003, the city's Cauberg hill has been the finish of the Amstel Gold Race, and since 2017 is in the last 10km distance from the finish.
 The Tour de France had a stage finish in Valkenburg in 1992 and in 2006.

 The Cauberg Cyclo-cross is a cyclo-cross race and a part of the UCI Cyclo-cross World Cup.

 Population centres

 Apart from the city of Valkenburg (including the neighbourhood of Broekhem), the municipality of Valkenburg aan de Geul comprises the following villages and hamlets:

 Berg en Terblijt, Vilt, Geulhem, Houthem, Sibbe, IJzeren, Oud-Valkenburg, Schin op Geul en Walem.

 Transport

 By car

 Valkenburg aan de Geul is served by the A79 motorway, this motorway runs from Maastricht to Heerlen.